remkop/picocli/README.md

 }
 ```

-Then invoke `CommandLine.parse` with the command line parameters and an object you want to initialize.
+Then invoke `CommandLine.populateCommand` with the command line parameters and an object you want to initialize.

 ```java
 String[] args = { "-v", "inputFile1", "inputFile2" };